muratk5n/thirdwave/en/index.md

 RU also has fifth gen aircraft tech

 Politico: "F-16s won’t be a ‘magic weapon’ for Ukraine, Milley warns..
-“The Russians have 1,000 fourth-generation fighters,” Joint Chiefs Chair Gen. Mark Milley told reporters at the Pentagon"
+'The Russians have 1,000 fourth-generation fighters,' Joint Chiefs Chair.. told reporters at the Pentagon"

 ---